rgw3wgs/Helpfulness-of-E-Commerce-Sentimental-Reviews/README.md

 ## Section 3: Instructions for reproducing your results
 Step 1: Cleaning the data
-  a. check for NA values and fill as 'Missing' instead of empty
+  - check for NA values and fill as 'Missing' instead of empty
-  b. combine review text and summary columns into a column called review, then drop the former     2 columns
+  - combine review text and summary columns into a column called review, then drop the former 2 columns
-  c. create sentiment column: if 'overall' is 1 or 2, assign as Negative. if 'overall' is 4 or     5, assign as Positive. otherwise, delete the row
+  - create sentiment column: if 'overall' is 1 or 2, assign as Negative. if 'overall' is 4 or 5, assign as Positive. otherwise, delete the row
-  d. drop unnecessary columns: reviewerID, unixReviewTime, and asin columns
+  - drop unnecessary columns: reviewerID, unixReviewTime, and asin columns
-  e. change reviewTime to date/year format
+  - change reviewTime to date/year format
-  f. create column with helpfulness rate of a review
+  - create column with helpfulness rate of a review
-  g. drop date column and keep year
+  - drop date column and keep year
-  h. clean review column *remove text in square brackets, make text lowercase, remove links,       remove punctuation, remove words containing numbers
+  - clean review column *remove text in square brackets, make text lowercase, remove links,       remove punctuation, remove words containing numbers

 Step 2: Creating EDA
-  a. generate table for sentiment vs. helpfulness
+  - generate table for sentiment vs. helpfulness
-  b. create boxplot that shows sentiment and helpfulness
+  - create boxplot that shows sentiment and helpfulness
-  c. create violin plot
+  - create violin plot
-  d. remove 0 values in helpful rate column and create new violin plot with removed observations
+  - remove 0 values in helpful rate column and create new violin plot with removed observations
-  e. create new table for sentiment vs. helpfulness with removed observations
+  - create new table for sentiment vs. helpfulness with removed observations
-  f. create pie chart
+  - create pie chart
-  g. create bigram plot
+  - create bigram plot

 Step 3: Performing Analysis
-  a. split data into Positive and Negative groups
+  - split data into Positive and Negative groups
-  b. test for normality: kolmogorov smirnov test
+  - test for normality: kolmogorov smirnov test
-  c. test for constant variance: bartlett's
+  - test for constant variance: bartlett's
-  d. perform independent t test
+  - perform independent t test
-  e. perform Wilcoxon signed rank test
+  - perform Wilcoxon signed rank test